 Section 3: Solar System

 Planets, dwarf planets, asteroids, comets, and meteoroids are all objects that orbit the sun.
 A planet orbits the sun, has a nearly spherical shape, and has a much larger mass than the total mass of all other objects in nearby orbits.
-A dwarf planet is a spherical shaped object that orbits the sun but does not have more mass than the objects in nearby orbits.
+A dwarf planet is a spherical-shaped object that orbits the sun but does not have more mass than the objects in nearby orbits.
 An asteroid is composed of millions of small and rocky objects that orbit the sun in an asteroid belt.
 They range in size from less than a meter to several hundred km.
-A comet is made of gas, dust, and ice, and it moves around the sun in an oval-shaped orbit.
-A meteoroid is made up of debris left by colliding asteroids or dispersing comets.
+A comet is made of gas, dust, and ice and moves around the sun in an oval-shaped orbit.
+A meteoroid is made of debris left by colliding asteroids or dispersing comets.